 a 75% on the ALEKS math placement exam.

-Students with credit for CHM 2045 via AP and IB scores or dual enrollment (with a grade of C or better) should discuss their next chemistry course with an advisor.
+Students with credit for CHM 2045 via AP and IB scores or dual enrollment (with a minimum grade of C) should discuss their next chemistry course with an advisor.
 Students who wish to repeat CHM 2045, take CHM 2095 or go on to CHM 2046/2096 must have successfully completed of MAC 1147, Precalculus Algebra and Trigonometry, MAC 1140 and MAC 1114, or the equivalent as determined by the Mathematics Department (a 75% on the ALEKS math placement exam).

 - AICE, AP or IB credit for at least CHM 2045 and laboratory